Stereotype: Formation

 Different disciplines give different accounts of how stereotypes develop: Psychologists may focus on an individual's experience with groups, patterns of communication about those groups, and intergroup conflict.
 As for sociologists, they may focus on the relations among different groups in a social structure.
 They suggest that stereotypes are the result of conflict, poor parenting, and inadequate mental and emotional development.
 Once stereotypes have formed, there are two main factors that explain their persistence.
-First, the cognitive effects of schematic processing (see schema) make it so that when a member of a group behaves as we expect, the behavior confirms and even strengthens existing stereotypes.
+First, the cognitive effects of schematic processing (see schema) make it so that when a member of a group behaves as expected, the behavior confirms and even strengthens existing stereotypes.
 Second, the affective or emotional aspects of prejudice render logical arguments against stereotypes ineffective in countering the power of emotional responses.